apache/jackrabbit-oak/oak-doc/src/site/markdown/query/indexing.md

   This can be monitored for detecting if indexer is healthy or not.
 * ExecutionCount - Time series data around the number of runs for various time intervals.

-Further it provides operations like
+Further it provides the following operations:

 * pause - Pauses the indexer.
 * abortAndPause - Aborts any running indexing cycle and pauses the indexer.